lmihaidaniel/rollup-plugin-postcss-export/README.md

 ## Rollup import example

-Use rollup import system to import styles that will be later processed by rollup and exported to a file
+Use rollup import system to import styles that will be later processed by rollup.
+The processed style are concatenated and exported into a single external file

 **config**